hieuvp/learning-terraform/01-vpc-essentials/README.md

 ## Availability Zones

-> Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones.
+> **Availability Zones** are distinct locations that are engineered to be isolated from failures in other **Availability Zones**.

-By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location.
+- By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location.

 <br/>
 <div align="center"><img src="assets/az-ordinary.png" width="500"></div>